vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/compile-contracts.md

 truffle(develop)> web3.eth.getBalance('0x627306090abab3a6e1400e9345bc60c78a8bef57').toNumber()
 ```

-### Play with contract
+### Play with a contract
 We have our `SimpleStorage` contract in the contracts folder and we can play with it with the **truffle console**.
-The example will works with the both versions of the console.
+The example will work with both versions of the console.
 ```
 truffle(develop)> compile
 Compiling .\contracts\Migrations.sol...